team-alembic/elixir-camp-5/SPONSORING.md

 Thank you,

-The Elixir Camp IV Team
+The Elixir Camp 2019 Team
 James Sadler & Cath Jones